SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Datasets and Spiking Architecture Details

-Neuromorphic datasets exhibit sparse features, typically obtained from event-based simulators or converted frame-based datasets.
-CIFAR10-DVS~\citep{li2017cifar10} is a neuromorphic dataset derived from the original CIFAR10, where visual inputs are recorded by a Dynamic Vision Sensor (DVS), capturing changes in pixel intensity as asynchronous events instead of static frames.
-It contains 9,000 training samples and 1,000 test samples.
-DVS128-Gesture~\citep{amir2017low} is a gesture recognition dataset consisting of 11 hand gesture categories collected from 29 individuals under three different lighting conditions.
-N-Caltech101~\citep{orchard2015converting} comprises 8,246 event streams, each 300 milliseconds in duration, recorded by an event-based camera as it captured dynamic visual inputs of Caltech101~\citep{FeiFei2004LearningGV} images displayed on an LCD screen.
-These recordings span 101 object categories, preserving the diversity of the original dataset while incorporating temporal event-based representations.
-We provide our neuromorphic dataset splitting method in the codes.
+The following static datasets for classification are commonly used in FSCIL. \begin{itemize} \item \emph{CIFAR-100}~\citep{krizhevsky2009learning}: It contains 100 classes, with 500 training images and 100 testing images per class.
+Each of the 600 RGB images per class has a size of $32 \times 32$. \item \emph{Mini-ImageNet}~\citep{russakovsky2015imagenet}: It contains 60000 RGB images of size $84\times84$ pixels, sampled from ImageNet-1K. \end{itemize} Neuromorphic datasets exhibit sparse features, typically obtained from event-based simulators or converted from frame-based datasets. \begin{itemize} \item \emph{CIFAR10-DVS}~\citep{li2017cifar10}: A neuromorphic dataset derived from the original CIFAR10, where visual inputs are recorded by a Dynamic Vision Sensor (DVS), capturing changes in pixel intensity as asynchronous events instead of static frames.
+It contains 9,000 training samples and 1,000 test samples. \item \emph{DVS128 Gesture}~\citep{amir2017low}: A gesture recognition dataset consisting of 11 hand gesture categories collected from 29 individuals under three different lighting conditions. \item \emph{N-Caltech101}~\citep{orchard2015converting}: A dataset comprises 8,246 event streams, each 300 milliseconds in duration, recorded by an event-based camera as it captured dynamic visual inputs of Caltech101~\citep{FeiFei2004LearningGV} images displayed on an LCD screen.
+These recordings span 101 object categories, preserving the diversity of the original dataset while incorporating temporal event-based representations. \end{itemize} We provide the implementation of neuromorphic dataset splitting methods for FSCIL in the code.